Ntuk/smart-recipe-meal-planner/README.md

 ## Deployment

-The application is containerized using Docker and can be deployed to:
+The application is containerized using Docker and can be deployed to various environments.

-- Local development environment
-- Cloud providers (AWS, GCP, Azure)
-- Kubernetes cluster for production

 ## Contributors